 But the real power of MTTF is what it can tell you about the reliability of bigger, more complex assets.
 In fact, the Mean Time To Failure for a small part inside a large asset can have a huge effect on that asset's reliability.
 Think about your car.
 What happens when one of the interior lights burns out?
 Aside from some minor inconvenience, nothing.
 But what about the fan belt?
 Like the light, it falls under the MTTF metric because it can't be fixed, only replaced.
 But because the car can't run without the fan belt, the fan belt's MTTF can be more important than the car's MTBF when determining the car's overall reliability.

 You can only really start to use failure metrics once you have a rock-solid data-collection system in place.
-Luckily, the easiest way to do that is with an equipment maintenance software.
-If you don't have a CMMS yet, now's the perfect time to look into getting one.
+Luckily, the easiest way to do that is with an equipment maintenance software or a work order software.
+If you don't have a EAM software or CMMS yet, now's the perfect time to look into getting one.
 Older versions required huge upfront investments in IT infrastructure and licensing contracts.
 Not only that, the software tended to be hard to learn and temperamental.
 But a good CMMS software today is easy to learn and easy to use, offering a clean, intuitive interface and go-anywhere accessibility.
 Providers use cloud-based computing to make sure your data stays secure.
 And it's always your data; good providers are just babysitting it for you; of course, you can have it back whenever you ask for it.